couchbaselabs/cloud-formation/README.md

     <img src="https://github.com/couchbaselabs/cloud-formation/raw/master/docs/aws_create-new-stack.png"/>
 </div>

-Fill in a Stack Name (for example: 'my-membase').
+Fill in a Stack Name (for example: 'my-couchbase').

 Then, choose to Upload a Template File.

 Then, specify an N-pack template file from the cloud-formation/packs subdirectory tree.

-Here, I've chosen a 3-pack of 32-bit Membase 1.7.0.
+Here, I've chosen a 3-pack of 32-bit Couchbase 1.8.0.
 That means this template will launch 3 EC2 nodes and auto-join them into a 3-node cluster...